designsecurity/progpilot/README.md

   }
 }
 ```
-All files (composer.json, example1.php) used in this example are in the [projects/example](./projects/example) folder.
+All files (composer.json, example.php, example1.php) used in this example are in the [projects/example](./projects/example) folder.
 For more examples look at this [page](./doc/EXAMPLES.md).

 ## Specify an analysis